Patnam Narender Reddy

-Patnam Narender Reddy is a member of 2nd Telangana Assembly representing Kodangal Assembly constituency.
-He defeated Revanth Reddy in the 2018 Telangana Legislative Assembly election.
+Patnam Narender Reddy is a politician in the Indian state of Telangana.
+He was a Member of Legislative Assembly representing the Kodangal Assembly constituency from 2018 to 2023 by defeating Revanth Reddy in the 2018 Telangana Legislative Assembly election.
+He was subsequently defeated by Revanth Reddy in the 2023 Telangana Legislative Assembly election with a margin of 32,532 votes.

 Family

 He is the brother P. Mahender Reddy, a multi-term legislator, minister and a current member of Telangana Legislative Council.